-While each of these aspects is important, what really makes this mission statement so important is the inclusion of the word “simultaneous.”
-What shows Crow’s vision is the concept that in order for ASU to truly make the innovations necessary to revolutionize education, they cannot focus on only one of these goals.
+While each aspect is important, what really makes this mission statement so important is the inclusion of the word “simultaneous.”
+What shows Crow’s vision is that for ASU to make the innovations necessary to revolutionize education truly, they cannot focus on only one of these goals.

-He understands that innovation does not work in a vacuum, and for it to be truly effective, there needs to be integration across multiple facets of an organization.
+He understands that innovation does not work in a vacuum, and for it to be truly effective, there needs to be integrated across multiple facets of an organization.

-By finding ways to get around or break down these barriers, you are able to work toward both of these ideals.
+By finding ways to get around or break down these barriers, you can work toward both of these ideals.

 To Increase Access, Eliminate Barriers

-Online degree programs make college substantially more accessible to students who are not able to attend or are not successful in traditional college courses environments.
+Online degree programs make college substantially more accessible to students who cannot attend or are not successful in traditional college courses environments.

-What makes ASU Online exceptional is how it fits within Michael Crow’s vision by offering immensely broad access to higher education, displayed by its growth to over 15,000 enrolled students.
+What makes ASU Online exceptional is how it fits within Michael Crow’s vision by offering comprehensive access to higher education, displayed by its growth to over 15,000 enrolled students.

 Crow’s commitment to increasing access to education goes beyond sheer numbers of people.
-It also extends to a high level of innovation in order to rethink how students approach and think about college.
+It also extends to a high level of innovation to rethink how students approach and think about college.

-Phil Regier – ASU’s Dean for Educational Initiatives and CEO of EdPlus – says this program gives students the opportunity to participate in college courses outside some of the typical pressures that present barriers to success.
+Phil Regier – ASU’s Dean for Educational Initiatives and CEO of EdPlus – says this program allows students to participate in college courses outside some of the typical pressures that present barriers to success.